NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

         stage = omni.usd.get_context().get_stage()
 ```

 Here a new stage is created.
 If that fails a warning is issued and `Generate()` returns.
-Otherwise, the new stage is retrieved to be used moving forward.
+Otherwise, the new stage is used going forward.

 ### 2.3 Set Stage Parameters